practicalli/spacemacs/clojure-repl/repl-history.md

 > #### TODO:: Pull Request to support Evil
-> [#11431](https://github.com/syl20bnr/spacemacs/pull/11431) is a pull request to add Evil keybindings to the REPL buffer, so you can press `RTN` to evaluate code when in Vim Normal mode.
-It will also add Vim Normal keybindings to send the current expression to the REPL.
+> [#11431](https://github.com/syl20bnr/spacemacs/pull/11431) is a pull request to add Evil keybindings to the REPL buffer, so you can press `RTN` to evaluate code when in Evil Normal mode.
+It will also add Evil Normal keybindings to send the current expression to the REPL.

 [![Spacemacs Clojure REPL History - keybindings code](/images/spacemacs-clojure-repl-history-keybindings-code.png)](/images/spacemacs-clojure-repl-history-keybindings-code.png)